-To start, arrive early to class and meet the instructor.
-Let them know you are new and a beginner.
-The instructor will provide guidance and ways to modify the exercise to suit your needs and make sure you are safe and comfortable in class.
+To start, arrive early to class and introduce yourself to the instructor.
+Let them know you’re a beginner so they can provide guidance and ways to modify exercises that will suit your needs.

-To start, lower the resistance by turning the knob until you can comfortably peddle.
-Peddle for 5 min and rest for a minute.
+To start, peddle for 5 min and rest for 1 minute.
 Continue this sequence for a total of 15 to 20 minutes.
-You can gradually make it more challenging by turning the knob and adding reactance to your peddling, but remember, take it slow until you get comfortable with the exercise.
+You can gradually make it more challenging by turning the knob to add resistance.
+Just remember, take it slow until you get comfortable with the exercise.

 Now, lace up your shoes, grab some water, and get active!
 Make sure to share your new activities with us so we can celebrate your new accomplishment with you!